ranma/arm-mcu/stm32f1/README.txt

 Test Platform

-   This framework is validated on the [2]Olimex STM32-P103, [3]Olimex
+   This framework is validated on the following STM32F1xx development
-   STM32-P107, and [4]STM32 Value Line Discovery development boards.
+   boards:
+     * [2]Olimex STM32-P103
+     * [3]Olimex STM32-P107

    Tested on 9 August 2013 with gcc 4.8.1.
      __________________________________________________________________

-   Questions or comments to Philip Munts [5]phil@munts.net
+   Questions or comments to Philip Munts [4]phil@munts.net

    $Id$